Introduction to decision making

 ![[business management decision process.png]]

-Below is an inventory of some of the management software tools available that allow you to organise and prioritise your actions effectively.
+Good organization can greatly facilitate decision-making and help to create order out of potential chaos.
+Below are some of the management software tools available that allow you to prioritize your actions effectively.

 ![[management-software.png]]